ericness/learning_resources/README.md

     [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers)
     didn't impress me so it's nice to have an alternative.

+## Machine Learning

+* Deep Learning
+    * [fast.ai](https://www.fast.ai/) Courses for anyone to learn how to use neural networks.
+The courses can be used even if you haven't done anything with ML before.

 ## Software Engineering

 * Software Architecture